sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The husband is a calling out of Christ with a purpose.

 So a big secret revealed in Ephesians: the husband is actually formed out of a calling of believers with Christ as head.

+Something to consider in a recap:
+- Blessed through the Children of Abraham
+- Blessed with the Children of Abraham
+- Blessed outside of the Children of Abraham

 The Body of Christ